 A simple jar and bottle opener

 One tool that balances the initiative back into your favour is the Jar and Bottle Grip Opener This tool gives your hands a much higher level of grip on awkward jar and bottle tops, effectively moulding across the contours and so providing you with much stronger leverage.

 The simple-to-use device comes into its own for any users with a weakened grip or decreased sensation in their hands, particularly for those stubborn bottles and jars – where for some reason only known to them, the manufacturer has decided to attach with a vice-like grip, as if wanting to protect the precious contents from any human intervention!

 At just over £3, (inclusive of VAT), this product will be your go-to for any stuck bottle or jar tops, but there’s more… it can also be very versatile for allowing you to open doors or turn any taps around the home.

 For ring-pull cans, which can also be a source of difficulty and requires a lot of effort to open, the Ring Pull Can Opener can really help if you struggle.

 This handy little tool allows you to get straight under the ring of the pull and leverage the lid off with only a fraction of the effort and without straining your hands or fingers.

 It just makes life a little easier in the kitchen and hopefully alleviates some of the hardship with such simple tasks.

 For a number of other good ideas to make food prep and cooking easier in the kitchen, you can take a look at a larger range of products here.
 Enjoy cooking or baking and I hope you find these suggestions of value.

-Phil Ashforth is a staff writer for Mobility Smart, an online retailer of health, wellbeing and mobility equipment to help you recover from injury and recuperation, or just helping solve your mobility issues in normal daily life, you’ll find their website here.
+Phil Ashforth is a staff writer for Mobility Smart, an online retailer of health, well-being and mobility equipment to help you recover from injury and recuperation, or just help solve your mobility issues in normal daily life, you’ll find their website here.